muralitheda/apache-hive/09-Hive-ManagedTable-ExternalTable.md

 ## ⚡ Temporary Tables in Hive

-Here’s an updated, clean example using a **new temporary table** in Hive along with full explanation, including database selection and internal behavior:

----

 ### ✅ Step-by-Step: Create & Use a Temporary Table in Hive

 #### 1. **Select or Create Database**